Ildarik/100-days-of-code/log.md

 **Today's Progress**: Added docker and tuned AWS VM.

 **Thoughts**: Get started with AWS is not so difficult as it turned out

+## Day 74: February 15, 2020 Saturday

+**Today's Progress**: Fixed accessibility of application deployed on AWS.
+Tried to dump MySQL.

+**Thoughts**: You can't use docker, but you should!